Adult stem cell: Cell division

 To ensure self-renewal, stem cells undergo two types of cell division (see Stem cell division and differentiation diagram).
 Symmetric division gives rise to two identical daughter stem cells, whereas asymmetric division produces one stem cell and one progenitor cell with limited self-renewal potential.
 Progenitors can go through several rounds of cell division before finally differentiating into a mature cell.
-It is believed that the molecular distinction between symmetric and asymmetric divisions lies in differential segregation of cell membrane proteins (such as receptors) and their associated proteins between the daughter cells.
+It is believed that the molecular distinction between symmetric and asymmetric divisions lies in the differential segregation of cell membrane proteins (such as receptors) and their associated proteins between the daughter cells.

 Under normal conditions, tissue stem cells divide slowly and infrequently.
-They exhibit signs of quiescence, or reversible growth arrest.
+They exhibit signs of quiescence or reversible growth arrest.
 The niche the stem cell is found in plays a large role in maintaining quiescence.
 Perturbed niches cause the stem cell to begin actively dividing again to replace lost or damaged cells until the niche is restored.
 In hematopoietic stem cells, the MAPK/ERK pathway and PI3K/AKT/mTOR pathway regulate this transition.
-The ability to regulate the cell cycle in response to external cues helps prevent stem cell exhaustion, or the gradual loss of stem cells following an altered balance between dormant and active states.
+The ability to regulate the cell cycle in response to external cues helps prevent stem cell exhaustion or the gradual loss of stem cells following an altered balance between dormant and active states.
 Infrequent cell divisions also help reduce the risk of acquiring DNA mutations that would be passed on to daughter cells.

 Plasticity

 Discoveries in recent years have suggested that adult stem cells might have the ability to differentiate into cell types from different germ layers.
 For instance, neural stem cells from the brain, which are derived from ectoderm, can differentiate into ectoderm, mesoderm, and endoderm.
-Stem cells from the bone marrow, which is derived from mesoderm, can differentiate into liver, lung, GI tract and skin, which are derived from endoderm and mesoderm.
+Stem cells from the bone marrow, which is derived from mesoderm, can differentiate into liver, lung, GI tract, and skin, which are derived from endoderm and mesoderm.
 This phenomenon is referred to as stem cell transdifferentiation or plasticity.
-It can be induced by modifying the growth medium when stem cells are cultured in vitro or transplanting them to an organ of the body different from the one they were originally isolated from.
+It can be induced by modifying the growth medium when stem cells are cultured in vitro or by transplanting them to an organ of the body different from the one they were originally isolated from.
 There is yet no consensus among biologists on the prevalence and physiological and therapeutic relevance of stem cell plasticity.
 More recent findings suggest that pluripotent stem cells may reside in blood and adult tissues in a dormant state.
-These cells are referred to as "Blastomere Like Stem Cells" (BLSCs) and "very small embryonic like" (VSEL) stem cells, and display pluripotency in vitro.
-As BLSCs and VSEL cells are present in virtually all adult tissues, including lung, brain, kidneys, muscles, and pancreas, co-purification of BLSCs and VSEL cells with other populations of adult stem cells may explain the apparent pluripotency of adult stem cell populations.
+These cells are referred to as "Blastomere Like Stem Cells" (BLSCs) and "very small embryonic-like" (VSEL) stem cells, and display pluripotency in vitro.
+As BLSCs and VSEL cells are present in virtually all adult tissues, including the lungs, brain, kidneys, muscles, and pancreas, co-purification of BLSCs and VSEL cells with other populations of adult stem cells may explain the apparent pluripotency of adult stem cell populations.
 However, recent studies have shown that both human and murine VSEL cells lack stem cell characteristics and are not pluripotent.